So what are the effects of augmented reality on users?

 And in advanced AR systems, moving objects, for example, a zombie in an Augmented Reality game covers real distances and even goes around objects you may have placed in your room.

-Related: Experience Spacewalking With This VR Simulation GameOpens in a new tab.
+Related: Experience Spacewalking With This VR Simulation Game

 Effects of AR on Users

 Over the years, researchers have been looking into the effects of tech gadgets and social media on our lives.
-And the results show that if not properly managed, tech gadgets can have detrimental effectsOpens in a new tab. on the way we live and thus, have an adverse effect on our health and lifestyle.
+And the results show that if not properly managed, tech gadgets can have detrimental effects on the way we live and thus, have an adverse effect on our health and lifestyle.

 Take smartphones for example, numerous studies confirm that the use of smartphones during conversations affect the quality of the conversation.